Muirdeach High Cross (c.900)

 Monasterboice Monastery, Co Louth

 Located throughout Ireland, Celtic High Crosses are a form of religious Irish sculpture unrivalled in Western European culture during the Middle Ages.
-Indeed, according to some experts, these Irish crosses constitute the most significant body of free-standing sculpture produced between the collapse of the Roman Empire (c.450) and the beginning of the Italian Renaissance (c.1450).
+Indeed, according to some experts, these Irish crosses constitute the most significant body of free-standing sculpture produced between the collapse of the Roman Empire (c.450) and the beginning of Renaissance art in Italy (c.1400).

 In conjunction with Celtic metalwork art and the outstanding illuminated manuscripts, Celtic High Cross sculpture represents Ireland's third major contribution to the History of Art in general, and to the history of Irish art in particular.